linkeddata/dokieli/README.md

 [![Join the chat at https://gitter.im/linkeddata/dokieli](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/linkeddata/dokieli)

-dokieli is a decentralized authoring, annotation, and social interaction tool which can work online or offline using anything from a Line Mode Browser to Firefox Nightly). dokieli is 100% in the spirit of the Web and tries to adhere to the state of the art best practices and recommendations.
-No shortcuts!
+dokieli is a decentralized article authoring, annotation, and social pingback tool which works from a Web browser.
+While it is a general purpose tooling to write articles, it is fully compliant with the [Linked Research](https://github.com/csarven/linked-research) initiative and principles, and provides features and interactions for scholarly communication.
+Its architecture is progressively enhanced such that dokieli based articles are accessible anywhere from a Line Mode Browser to Firefox Nightly.
+Article or annotations can be `curl`ed and deferenced to get the complete content in HTML and RDF.

-dokieli is compliant with the [Linked Research](https://github.com/csarven/linked-research) initiative and principles, and provides features and interactions for scholarly communication.
+dokieli can employ WebID and personal online datastores where applicable for authors to store and give different access controls to the others e.g., co-authors, reviewers, or for general social interactions and feedback.
+Similarly, anyone that wants to annotate can store their notes at a webspace in which they control.

 ## Features
-* In-browser document authoring and formatting, as well as semantic enrichments
+* In-browser document authoring and formatting, and semantic enrichments
 * Information is represented and retrieved following the Linked Data design principles
 * Employs WebID + ACL and personal online datastore where applicable (compliant with [Linked Data Platform](http://www.w3.org/TR/ldp/) and [Solid](https://github.com/solid/solid-spec) servers)
 * Using author's information from their online profile